What Does Code P0128 Mean?

-The powertrain control module (PCM) tracks how long it takes for the engine of your Nissan to reach and maintain the correct operating temperature.
-When the correct engine operating temperature is reached, the powertrain control module orders the fuel system to enter “closed loop” where readings from the oxygen sensors are used to maintain the efficient air to fuel ratio of 14.7:1.
-Most PCMs mandate that the engine coolant temperature sensor record temperatures above 160º F within 15 minutes of the engine starting.
+The engine control module (ECM) tracks how long it takes for the engine of a vehicle to reach and maintain the correct operating temperature.
+When the correct engine operating temperature is reached, the powertrain control module orders the fuel system to enter a “closed-loop” where readings from the oxygen sensors are used to maintain the efficient air to fuel ratio of 14.7:1.
+Most ECMs mandate that the engine coolant temperature sensor record temperatures above 160º F within 15 minutes of the engine starting.
 Additionally, once the 160º F threshold is achieved, the recorded engine temperature must not fall below 160º F during operation.
-The PCM of your Nissan will record if either of these two criteria are not met.
-If either fault is recorded again on the next engine startup, code P0128 is triggered.
+The PCM will record if either of these two criteria is not met.
+If either fault is recorded again on the next engine startup, Nissan P0128 code is triggered.

 - Check Engine Light is on